Thorazine/Ics/readme.md

 - Alarm functionality
 - Visibility for Microsoft and others combined to "visibility"
 - Title, summary and description are all custom but fallback on title.
-- Start date/end data gets the timezone from Laravel config, but can be overwritten if needbe.
+- Start date/end data gets the timezone from Laravel config, but can be overwritten if needed.
 - Set an alarm

 ## Streaming